 If you or a loved one is suffering from an addiction, call Clarity Clinic or search our providers online to schedule an appointment.
 We don’t just believe that therapy is an option for those recovering from a substance abuse problem; we believe that it is a necessity.
-It is particularly important to seek help for addiction as the medical ramifications can be quite serious.

 At Clarity Clinic we are dedicated to supporting people who are working to overcome addiction.
 If you’re struggling with alcohol, drug, or behavioral addictions, we can help.
-We have specific treatment plans for all addictions including nicotine addiction, abuse of benzodiazepines and others.
-Whether you’re looking for help for yourself, a loved one, or friend we can guide you to the service that best meets your needs.
+We have specific treatment plans for all addictions including nicotine addiction, abuse of benzodiazepines, and others.
+Whether you’re looking for help for yourself, a loved one, or a friend we can guide you to the service that best meets your needs.

 We understand that the challenges faced throughout recovery can be incredibly difficult to maintain.
 Substance and behavioral addiction services consist of highly structured and intensive individual approaches to helping clients develop healthy levels of personal understanding and adjustment regarding maladaptive behaviors.
 Our experienced addiction counselors will explore with clients a wide range of issues relating to their addiction, from the physiologic mechanisms and causes to the aspects of their social environment that may affect and trigger their behaviors.

 A holistic treatment approach is utilized at Clarity Clinic as our clinical staff recognizes that individuals will have needs in relation to their addiction that are physical, social, or perhaps spiritual in nature.
 For example, often times addiction may be a symptom of a deeper issue, such as a lack of comfort in one’s own skin.
 Our aim is to treat the whole individual, rather than just symptoms that need fixing.
 An emphasis is placed on the client as an individual with the strength and courage to overcome their addiction, ultimately growing as a result.